Device Off: How to Find My Device

 Losing a device can be stressful, but with tools like Find My Device, it doesn't have to be.
 Make sure your device has location services turned on and is connected to the internet.
 Use the Find My Device app or website to locate, lock, or erase your device if needed.
 Remember to keep your device's software updated for the best performance.
 Regularly backing up your data ensures you won't lose important information.
 If you can't find your device, contact your service provider for additional help.
 Taking these steps can save you a lot of hassle and give you peace of mind.

-Can I make my phone ring if it's on silent?
+Can I find my device if it's off?

 Can I track my phone without an internet connection?